Article

 Case Studies – Food Exporters Using the Rural Export Center to Develop Their Strategies

-Healthy Food Ingredients (HFI), an organic and healthy products food exporter based in Fargo, North Dakota, was very familiar with the food export assistance agencies, and when considering where to go next, it saw a benefit in using the Rural Export Center’s RAISE Report to identify the best markets.
+Healthy Food Ingredients (HFI), an organic and healthy products food exporter based in Fargo, North Dakota, was very familiar with the food export assistance agencies, and when considering where to go next, it saw a benefit in using the Rural Export Center’s RAISE Research to identify the best markets.
 After the REC ranked 193 countries using 30 data indicators, the team contacted six FAS offices for their on-the-ground feedback.
 Based on the combined data, HFI chose three countries for in-depth industry analysis.
 The final report recommended arranging calls with in-country FAS staff, attending a Food Export Midwest trade show and an FAS-endorsed food trade show in Australia, and attending an FAS webinar on exporting to the United Kingdom.

 Tara Froemming, Marketing Coordinator for HFI stated,

 Many experienced food exporters mix and match services to meet their individual needs.
-When Monica Lee, with Route66 International based in New Jersey, approached The Rural Export Center she was feeling overwhelmed by the amount of information and the potential avenues for action.
+When Monica Lee, with Route66 International based in New Jersey, approached The Rural Export Center, she was feeling overwhelmed by the amount of information and the potential avenues for action.
 Working closely with the local Northern NJ U.S. Commercial Service (CS) Office, Lee connected with the Rural Export Center, and the FAS and CS offices in Canada and Germany to provide comprehensive market research and to find potential partners.
 After seeing the benefits of the REC’s research, Monica asked the REC to conduct additional research, with a Matrix and six additional Country Reports.

 After the research was presented, Monica stated,